williamgilpin/howto/howto_github.md

 1. The best approach is to follow the instructions [from GitHub](https://pages.github.com/).
 Use the instructions for a Project Site.

-+ Create a new git and GitHub repository, or go to an existing repository.
-The simplest thing you can do is go into your repository’s online settings through the GitHub GUI, and activate the option for GitHub pages.
-It should automatically convert your README.md file into an index.html file and then host it at:
++ Create a new git and GitHub repository, or go to an existing repository's settings in the online GitHub GUI
++ In the Settings menu, enable GitHub pages and pick a source as README.md.

+After some time passes, Github will automatically convert your `README.md`` file into an index.html file and then host it at:

 	https://yoursusername.github.io/my_repository